ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 ```
 {: codeblock}

+See the CLI help for the complete list of options available for instance-create.

 #### Enabling or disabling access to the metadata service for an existing instance from the CLI
 {: #imd-enable-on-existing-instance-cli}

 Run the `ibmcloud is instance-update` command and specify the instance ID.
 To enable access to the metadata service, set the `metadata-service` parameter to `true`; to disable, set it to `false`.
 An example command for enabling access to the service looks like this:

 ```sh
 ibmcloud is instance-update e219a883-41f2-4680-810e-ee63ade35f98 --metadata-service true
 ```
 {: codeblock}

 #### Enabling or disabling access to the metadata service when you create new instance templates from the CLI
 {: #imd-enable-instance-template-cli}